MrBertie/jwl-linker/README.md

 Click on the link to open your installed JW Library app directly at that verse.

+# Notes
-*Note: This only affects the Reading view not the underlying markdown text!*
+This only affects the Reading view not the underlying Markdown text!*